 There’s even the possibility that your intended project may be too large.

-James Law, Services Manager with TREC, explains that at 20 megawatts, “TREC’s LakeWind project was going for a much bigger piece of the capacity pie, so big that they weren’t even allowed to participate in FIT 2 (the second incarnation of the Ontario Power Authority’s Feed-In-Tariff program) because it was capped.”
+James Law, Board Member with TREC, explains that at 20 megawatts, “TREC’s LakeWind project was going for a much bigger piece of the capacity pie, so big that they weren’t even allowed to participate in FIT 2 (the second incarnation of the Ontario Power Authority’s Feed-In-Tariff program) because it was capped.”

-The LakeWind project also faced another obstacle: the utility grid in the area didn’t have the capacity to handle the additional power the project would have generated.
-“The grid in the area we want to build is constrained.
-The Bruce line is still orange,” Law says.
-(For the full interview with James Law, see Community Renewable Energy: Success Despite Challenges.)
+The LakeWind project also faced another obstacle: At the time, the utility grid in the area didn’t have the capacity to handle the additional power the project would have generated.
+“The grid in the area we want to build was constrained.
+The Bruce line was still orange,” Law says.

 Despite the challenges, community projects open up opportunities for those who would like to enjoy the benefits of renewable energy but, for whatever reason, are unable to build their own systems.
 If this describes you, contact organizations like the Clean Energy Collective and TREC, or look for an existing co-op in your own area.